(Last Updated on : 07/09/2019)

-Itanagar, the capital of India's largest North Eastern state, Arunachal Pradesh
+Itanagar, the capital of India's largest North Eastern state

 History of Itanagar

-While the history of pre modern days is not much known, it is popularly believed that the ancient forefathers who migrated to the land of Arunachal Pradesh and Itanagar were of tribal origin who resided in the jungles of the region.
-Early writings of Arunachal Pradesh can be traced till Maharashtra
+It is popularly believed that the ancient forefathers who migrated to the land of Arunachal Pradesh and Itanagar were of tribal origin who resided in the jungles of the region.
+Early writings of Arunachal Pradesh can be traced even in Mahabharata

 and Vedic Period